camptocamp/tag-publish/README.md

 Note that it didn't create a tag, you should do it manually.

 To create a patch version you should just create tag.

+## Kind of publishing

+This tool can publish on different kind of versions:

+- `version_tag`: Related to a Git tag.
+- `version_branch`: Related to a stabilization branch (including the default branch).
+- `feature_branch`: Related to a feature branch or a pull request.

+We can also publish on different kind of versions like `rebuild` by using the `--type` argument.

 ## SECURITY.md